Roth Conversion Boston, MA

 4. You Have a Long Investment Horizon

-Keeping your money in a Roth IRA for a longer period maximizes its tax-free compounding potential.
+The longer your money stays in a Roth IRA, the greater the tax-free growth potential.
 If you’re at least five to ten years away from retirement, a Roth conversion can provide significant long-term benefits.

 The Roth Conversion Process

-Executing a Roth conversion successfully requires knowing the process and any tax obligations.
+If you’re considering a Roth conversion, it’s important to understand the process and potential tax implications.
 Here’s a step-by-step breakdown of how it works:

 Step 1: Evaluate Your Current Retirement Accounts